 - Espresso Powder: Dissolve 4 teaspoons (or up to 3 tablespoons) of espresso powder in 1-2 tablespoons of hot water.
 Use in place of the Camp essence in the cake.
 Add more dissolved espresso powder to taste for the buttercream.

 - Vegan: Use softened vegan butter and vegan milk and coconut cream to replace the dairy products.
 Use a vegan egg replacer or 1 cup of unsweetened applesauce for the eggs.
 (If using applesauce, add an extra ½ teaspoon baking powder.)

 - Gluten Free: Use your favorite measure-for-measure gluten free flour instead of the plain flour.
 Bob's Red Mill and King Arthur are good brands here in the States.

 How to Make

 Measure out all the batter ingredients, making sure the butter and eggs are at room temperature.

-- Put all the batter ingredients, except the milk, in a mixing bowl.
+- Put all the batter ingredients in a bowl (except for the milk).

 - Beat on medium-low speed with the paddle attachment of a stand mixer until well blended.
 If the batter is too stiff, add the milk a little at a time.